 And frankly, this economy is not working for working people.

-So for every family that is making less than 100,000 a year, they will receive a tax credit that they can collect at to $500 a month, which will make all the difference between those families being able to get through the end of the month with dignity and with support or not.
+For too long, the rules have been written in the favor of the people who have the most and not in favor of the people who work the most, which is why I am proposing that we change the tax code so for every family that is making less than $100,000 a year, they will receive a tax credit that they can collect at $500 a month, which will make all the difference between those families being able to get through the end of the month with dignity and with support or not.

-But guess what?
+That's great, but guess what?

 She doesn't have the constitutional authority to do to repeal a law of the United States of America.

-So she can't that takes an act of Congress.
+So she can't, that takes an act of Congress.

-I think that's a I'd show that you know I think the socialist label is starting to make a lot of sense.
+I think that's a I'd show that, you know, I think the socialist label is starting to make a lot of sense.

-Yeah, and and the the economy is so horrible.
+Yeah, and the economy is so horrible.

-And the Washington Post is saying, no, Joe, wrong Joe.
+And the Washington Post is saying, no, Joe, wrong, Joe.

 How about manufacturing coming back to the United States?

-But I still think my favorite, though, is a question asked to Beto O'Rourke that he responds to in Spanish, except his answer that he gave in Spanish didn't respond to the question that was asked in English.
+I still think my favorite, though, is a question asked to Beto O'Rourke that he responds to in Spanish, except his answer that he gave in Spanish didn't respond to the question that was asked in English.

 So there you have it.

-Let's play a little bit of the former congressman's uh response.
+Let me play a little bit of, just for fun, let's play a little bit of the former congressman's response.

 This economy has got to work for everyone.